Fast Facts About Valley Children's

-Since our founding nearly 70 years ago, Valley Children's has grown from a 42-bed hospital in 1952 to the 358-bed, nationally respected pediatric healthcare network is is today.
+Since our founding 70 years ago, Valley Children's has grown from a 42-bed hospital in 1952 to the 358-bed, nationally respected pediatric healthcare network we are today.
 Valley Children's was ranked among the nation’s best children’s hospitals in seven pediatric specialties in 2021 by U.S. News & World Report, including Pediatric Diabetes & Endocrinology, Pediatric Gastroenterology & Gastrointestinal Surgery, Neonatology, Pediatric Neurology & Neurosurgery, Pediatric Orthopedics, Pediatric Pulmonology and Pediatric Urology.

 More about California's Central Valley

 Central California children and their families face many challenges in striving to live healthy, productive lives.
 The implications of these challenges are significant, often resulting in unnecessary and preventable illnesses, frequent visits to hospital emergency rooms and missed days at school and at work.

 In the Central Valley, persistent poverty and air pollution levels combine to produce the highest rates of emergency room visits for childhood asthma across the state of California.